 You need to bring together a subset of knowledgeable stakeholders involved in the process.
 That is because a substantial amount of work in an organization is never documented.

-It is also important to get cross-functional input into designing or improving a process to foster buy-in and adoption.
+Getting cross-functional input into designing or improving a process is also important to foster buy-in and adoption.

 Workshops are a typical way to begin the mapping of a business process.

 The facilitator captures the process details.
 There are various tools that can help.
 These include a whiteboard, yellow stickies, or one of the many available process mapping tools, such as the Navvia Process Designer.

 While mapping the process, the team should look for opportunities to improve process efficiency by reducing complexity or identifying automation opportunities.